 - Sun Protection.
 Even in cooler Winter months, the UV index is high and the park is unshaded.
 Protect your skin and your eyes with a sun hat, sunglasses, and sunscreen (reapply every few hours!).

 - 10 Hiking Essentials.
 Don’t get caught out on the trail without proper supplies.
 While this itinerary only covers short day hikes, it’s important to be prepared.
 I’ve had to use my first aid kit on a trail only a mile from my car.
-Be prepared with a first aid kit and wilderness survival tools, like a knife, fire starter, emergency shelter, and whistle.
+Be prepared with a first aid kit and wilderness survival tools.
 Check out my detailed post on the 10 Hiking Essentials for more information.

 - Snacks and Lunch.
 Joshua Tree National Park has no dining options within the park.
 Prepare for your long day of exploring by packing lunch and plenty of snacks ahead of time.
 I like to pack things that don’t need refrigeration, like PB&J, protein bars, trail mix, and beef jerky.